Curriculum Leader

 In addition, religious education provides a suitable arena in which students can develop their oracy skills and confidence.
 Whilst this is a continuous process, there are specific opportunities for oracy assessment in the curriculum.

-Data will be reported identifying if pupils are at Foundation level (FO), Working Towards (WT), at Expected Standard (EX) or working at Greater Depth (GD).
+Data for pupils in both Key Stage 2 and 3 will be reported identifying if pupils are at Working Towards (WT), at Expected Standard (EX) or working at Greater Depth (GD).
 Teacher assessment using assessment objectives will play a significant part in reaching judgements on a pupil’s attainment and progress.

-Pupils in Key Stage 2 will receive feedback from their teachers from a range of formative assessment methods.
-This will include instant verbal feedback in the classroom following targeted questioning, or written comments (in the form our school’s TLF approach), in their exercise book.
-Mini quizzes will also play a part in checking a pupil’s retention of knowledge.
+Pupils in Key Stage 2 will receive feedback from their end of unit assessments at the end of each unit.
+This will take place roughly once a term.
+Feedback will consist of written comments (in the form our school’s TLF approach), in their exercise book using the assessment criteria so pupils are clear on how to improve their skills.
+Retrieval questions will also play a part in checking a pupil’s retention of knowledge.

 Curriculum Sequence